MiladGhanbari/Bayesian-Parameter-Estimation__Markov-Chain-Monte-Carlo__Type-1-Diabetes/README.md

 Bayesian parameter estimation approach using MCMC technique is designed to identify the model of glucose-insulin dynamics using both experimental and simulation data.
-Experimental data from a real patient with type 1 diabetes using subcutaneous pump therapy who participated in a clinical research study are used.
+Experimental data from a real patient with type 1 diabetes using subcutaneous pump therapy who participated in a clinical research study is used.
 The key quantity in Bayesian parameter estimation is the a posteriori probability density function of the unknown model parameters.
 From this function, which provides a complete description of the shape of the estimate uncertainty, the 95% confidence intervals can be derived.
 Obtaining the a posteriori probability density function of the unknown model parameters is a task that is analytically intractable because of the complex relationships between